decentraland/documentation/content/creator/sdk7/interactivity/event-listeners.md

 		if(cameraEntity.mode !== previousCameraMode ){
 			previousCameraMode = cameraEntity.mode
 			if(cameraEntity.mode == CameraType.CT_THIRD_PERSON){
-				log("The player is using the 3rd person camera")
-			} else {
+				console.log("The player is using the 3rd person camera") } else {
-				log("The player is using the 1st person camera")
+				console.log("The player is using the 1st person camera") }
-			}
 		}
 	}